RemiLehe/warp_fbpic_hands_on/README.md

 Once the environment is ready, you can open a Terminal by clicking `New > Terminal` (in the upper right corner).

+## Warp intro

+Slides on intro to the Warp code are available at [this page](https://github.com/RemiLehe/warp_fbpic_hands_on/tree/master/slides/BLAST_workshop_Warp_intro.pdf)

 ## Hands-on examples

 For examples of laser-plasma acceleration: see [this page](https://github.com/RemiLehe/warp_fbpic_hands_on/tree/master/examples/plasma_acceleration)

+For examples on other topics, see other subdirectories in  see [this page](https://github.com/RemiLehe/warp_fbpic_hands_on/tree/master/examples)

+- Slides for step-by-step instructions are available at [this page](https://github.com/RemiLehe/warp_fbpic_hands_on/tree/master/slides/BLAST_workshop_Warp_examples.pdf)